- QR-Code Overview

 Encoding Product Information:

-When a QR-Code is used in combination with a product that has a GTIN, GS1 recommends using the GS1-QRCode format.
-This may be used to encode the extended packaging URL, for additional product information, demonstration videos or a user manual for example.
+When a QR-Code is used in combination with a product that has an assigned UPC Code or GTIN, GS1 recommends using the GS1-QRCode format.
+This may be used to encode the UPC Code for POS systems and an extended packaging URL for users in a single symbol.
+The extended packaging URL may include additional product information, demonstration videos or a user manual for example.

 When the GS1-QRCode format is used, data is encoded with the FNC1 character (~1) and begins with the AI of (01) to reference the GTIN and proceeds with the (8200) AI to reference the URL, for example: